hedge0/OptionsTradingGui/README.md

 ## License

-This project is licensed under an All Rights Reserved (ARR) license.
+This project is licensed under the MIT License.